HodaSalah550/CV-Image-Acquisition-with-webcam/README.md

-# CV-Image-Acquisition-with-webcam
+# Image Acquisition with webcam
-Converting an analogue image - coming from your webcam - into digital form.
+Converting an analogue image into digital form.
+Using the live capture from the webcam after converting it into the gray scale.